Originate/exosphere/tutorial/part_2/05_web_server.md

 This configuration file specifies:
 * The service __name__ and a __description__
-* The __setup__ section contains the commands for getting the service into a runnable state after installing it.
-  Since this is a Node.JS service, it tells Exosphere to run `npm install` to download all the external dependencies of this code base.
-  The extra parameters are just to make its output shorter.
-* The __startup__ section defines the __command__ to start the server, and how to determine when it is fully started up.
+* The __startup__ section defines how to determine when the service is fully started up.
   In this case the server signals that by printing `Todo web server listening on port 3000` on the console.
-  The __online-text__ section tells Exosphere what console output indicates that the web server has successfully booted up.
   Exosphere only sends traffic to fully available instances.
 * The __messages__ section lists all the messages that this service will send and receive.
   Exosphere needs this information